ISTAFAMARSHALL/nww-website3.0/README.md

    - From the Vercel dashboard, click on "New Project" and import your GitHub repository.

 3. **Configure Environment Variables**:
-   - In the Vercel dashboard, navigate to your project settings and add your environment variables, including the `SENDGRID_API_KEY`.
+   - In the Vercel dashboard, navigate to your project settings and add your environment variables, including the `MJ_APIKEY_PUBLIC` and `MJ_APIKEY_PRIVATE`.

 4. **Deploy**:
    - Once connected and configured, click "Deploy".